Meal Planning for Beginners: 21 Tips to Get You Started

 Get a leg up with a little bit of prep work.
 Color coordination optional.

 Once every week or two, make it a “clean out the fridge and freezer” night.
-Then, make stir fry or pizza with what you’ve rescued.
-Store-bought pizza dough can be stashed in the freezer for the occasion and stir-fry sauce can live in the fridge for eons.
+Then, make stir-fry or pizza with what you’ve rescued.
+Store-bought pizza dough or naan bread can be stashed in the freezer for the occasion and stir-fry sauce can live in the fridge for eons.
 And when it comes to pizza, don’t fall into the “cheese and red sauce” trap.
 Expand your pizza horizons and know it’s all fair game: Turkey with stuffing, chicken with vegetables, beef with squash — all potential pizza toppings.
-Have a pizza crust at the ready and everything starts looking like a potential pizza.

 You’ve made a list.
 You’ve done the shopping.
 But things happen, so always have a ready-to-go meal waiting in the wings.
-Maybe it’s a pasta dish as simple as fusilli with frozen peas and canned tuna, or an emergency frozen casserole.
+Maybe it’s a pasta dish or some wraps based on pantry ingredients, or an emergency frozen casserole.
 (Either way, make a note to replace the meal once it’s eaten.
 Future You says thanks.)

 13. Lean on friends for meal planning inspiration